 In order to get around the issue of income, I recognised that it was necessary to approach a lender who would be able to substitute my client’s net worth for an income.
 A well-known high street lender that I have a good relationship with is able to just that and I negotiated an attractive rate of 1.99% over a 5-year fixed period with his desired 67% LTV.

-This was an ideal solution for my client as it meant that he would not have to sell anything from his portfolio to gain this new property.
+This was an ideal solution for my client.
+It meant that he would not have to sell anything from his portfolio to gain this new property.
 At Enness we are very proud of our ability to tailor our service to each client’s individual needs.